 And if I were you, I'd remember that name.
 The model, blogger, and "rule-breaker" is the latest cover girl on Women's Running magazine.
 And, as the outlet noted, the Los Angeles-based social media star is truly "a force of nature. " Dana Falsetti reveals how yoga helped her learn to love her body again.
 A plus-size yogi has revealed how the physical practice has helped her overcome years of binge eating and fad diets and finally learn to love her body and all of its strength.

 When Dana Falsetti, 22, from New Hope, Pennsylvania, hit her heaviest weight of 300lbs while at college in New Orleans, she believed her unhappiness was the result of her size.
 However, after losing more than 70lbs, she realized she still felt miserable.
-'After all those pounds went away, I was still me.
 What do teens really think about body image, beauty and bullying?
 3 perspectives from around the world.
 Body image, beauty and bullying.

 Kiwis have far less access to life-saving weight-loss surgery than our slimmer Aussie cousins, sparking accusations of a "fattist" culture.
+Even former associate health minister Tariana Turia, a weight loss surgery patient herself, has accused the Government of prejudice against the obese, leaving many big people to suffer slowly and expensively.
+"Most often you're talking to people that think it's your fault, that you get fat, you get sick.
 Dear Sarah Burnett, there is more to fat people than meets the eye.
 Last updated 08:06, April 29 2015 Lisa Rapley Lisa Rapley responds to Dr Sarah Burnett's claim that being obese "is a choice".

 Stop CHANNEL4/Stuff.co.nz A snippet from Plus Sized Wars, which Dr Sarah Burnett says showcases a normalisation of "gargantuan bodies".
 Project WomanKIND is the web series every woman should watch.
 Last updated 13:45, July 22 2015 Instagram/ProjectWomanKind Project WomanKIND is on a mission to inspire body-positive thinking.
 The internet has a nasty habit of spreading unhealthy body image obsessions, but occasionally it also delivers something great. #ProjectWomanKIND is a body-positive web series, created by Australian model Jessica Vender Leahy, on a mission to empower others to embrace themselves and their beauty, at any shape and size.
 The campaign stars five models, including Leahy herself, Olivia Langdon, Sophie Sheppard, Margaret Macpherson and Stefania Ferrario, who spearheaded the #DropThePlus movement earlier this year.

 Leahy, 27, came up with the concept when women would ask for her advice on how to improve their body image and think more positively about themselves.
-Working as models, these women are no strangers to having their bodies scrutinised.
-One interviewee, Olivia Langdon, confesses she spent many of her teenage years focused on what she did not like about herself.
 Jessica Vander Leahy.
 Plus-size model's shoot sparks debate.
 Last updated 16:45 13/01/2012 Supplied Supplied Supplied Pages from Plus Size Model Magazine.
 1 of 3 « Previous« PreviousNext »Next » A risque shoot by a magazine promoting plus-size models has sparked controversy.